microsoft/live-share-sdk/packages/live-share-react/README.md

 | ----------------- | ----------------------------------------------------------------------- | ----------------------------------------------------- |
 | Live Share React  | Simple example with each of our custom Live Share React hooks.          | [View](../../samples/javascript/05.dice-roller-turbo) |

+## React version compatibility

+This package is compatible with React versions `^16.8.0` and greater, including React v18.
+In order to ensure compatibility with different versions React, this project does not currently use React Suspense for data fetching on load.
+We are closely monitoring React guidelines and may post updates as this evolves further.
+If you have feedback or thoughts on this topic, join the [discussion](https://github.com/microsoft/live-share-sdk/discussions/442).

 ## Package Compatibility

 TODO